IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - Validate the active state of the token (e.g., check expiry or revocation).
 - Evaluate configured access policies, taking into account the authorization claims related to the token and the Resource Server identity.
 - Formulate and return an introspect response.

+If the one of the above checks fails the Authorization Server shall return an introspection response with the "active" field set to "false" as described in RFC 7662, Section 2.2.

 The Authorization Server may return different responses for the same inspected token.
 For example, an Authorization Server may limit which scopes from a given token are returned for each Resource Server to prevent a Resource Server from learning more about the larger network than is necessary for its operation.